dataforseo/TypeScriptClient/docs/classes/SerpGoogleAutocompleteLiveAdvancedRequestInfo.md

 the horizontal numerical position of the cursor pointer within the keyword in the search bar;
 by modifying the position of the cursor pointer, you will obtain different autocomplete suggestions for the same seed keyword;
 minimal value: 0
-default value: the number of the last symbol of the specified keyword
+default value: the number of the last character of the specified keyword
 example:
 |which query are s – "cursor_pointer": 0
 which query is s| – "cursor_pointer": 16